Animals at the Captain Morse House

 “Airbnb recognizes that some jurisdictions may require prohibitions on all animals, including assistance animals, and we do not require hosts to violate local laws or take actions that may subject them to legal liability.”

 Landlord considers the presence of an animal a potential liability and danger to follow on guests where the next guest may have a severe allergy.
-Allergies are common amongst our renters.
+Allergies are common among our renters.
 Ticks and Fleas are prevalent on Martha’s Vineyard and we cannot have the liability of allowing animals to bring them in on their fur.
 Lyme disease is a major worry and can be carried by ticks AND fleas.

 Following is Airbnb statement NOT allowing landlord to inquire about a animal.
 Landlord will not ask these questions.